Commenting on other applications

 Finding out about developments

 The planning application notice will give a deadline for commenting on the application.
-Before visiting the planning office, you should make an appointment.
-You can also see the application online.

 Making your views known